Ready to learn about Agile velocity charts and understand how to use them?

-- They readjust task dependencies whenever scheduling changes are made.
+- Readjust task dependencies whenever scheduling changes are made

-- They calculate your progress percentage based on completed tasks against total tasks.
+- Calculate progress percentage based on completed tasks against total tasks

-- They compare your current project progress against your expected progress
+- Compare current project progress against your expected progress

-- They can estimate your critical path to identify the most important tasks to achieve your goals.
+- Estimate your critical path to identify the most important tasks to achieve your goals

 Sprint planning is incomplete without a sprint list, right?